jordan-pitcher/crypto-courrier/README.md

 discord crypto currency bot v1.0

 ## Overview
-Crypto courrier is being created for easy access to crypto currency APIs
+Crypto courrier for easy access to crypto currency APIs via a Discord bot.

 ### Features to be implemented
 1. Buy/Sell from Coinbase